MartinKaburu/cache-assessment/README.md

 - Add **TLS encryption** for **ELK Stack**.
 - Implement **RBAC** for **Kibana** access.
 - Scale **Elasticsearch** to multiple nodes for production.
-- Configure **Unique Bastion Keys** for all users and log all sessions.
-- Configure Prod infrastructure and deployment